-Manghen Pass is a 5 stars road in the Dolomites
+A 5-star road to Manghen Pass in the Dolomites

-Passo di Manghen is a high mountain pass at an elevation of 2.047m (6,716ft) above the sea level, located in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol.
-This is a tough climb from both north and south.
+Passo di Manghen is a high mountain pass at an elevation of 2,047m (6,716ft) above sea level, located in Trentino in the Italian region Trentino-Alto Adige/Südtirol.
+This is a tough climb from both the north and south.

 Where is Manghen Pass?

 The pass is located on the northern part of the country, in the Dolomites mountain range, and connects the Fiemme valley and Sugana valley.
 This is the most southern paved pass above 2000 m in the Dolomites.
 The summit is home to a mountain hut known as Rifugio Passo Manghen.

 How is the drive up to Manghen Pass?